 You do not need to take any action until the EVUS online update system becomes available in November 2016.
 The Department of Homeland Security, Customs and Border Protection (CBP) will keep visa holders informed of new information throughout the year.
 For further information, please visit www.cbp.gov/EVUS.

 The U.S. Embassy in Panama has extremely limited storage facilities for visitors and is not responsible for items either left or lost on its premises.
 Carrying many items dramatically slows down the security screening process, resulting in much longer waiting times to enter the building.
 We request you bring nothing to the embassy except the documents related to your visa interview and absolutely refrain from bringing multiple electronic items and bags.

-If you are a citizen of a Visa Waiver Program partner but have received notice that you are no longer eligible to travel to the United States under that program, you should apply for a nonimmigrant visa at least three months in advance of your desired travel.
-If you do not have imminent travel plans, you should pay the nonimmigrant visa application fee, fill out the DS-160 nonimmigrant visa application form atceac.state.gov/genniv/, and schedule a visa appointment.
+If you are a citizen of a Visa Waiver Program partner but unable to travel to the United States under that program, you should apply for a nonimmigrant visa at least three months in advance of your desired travel.
+If you do not have imminent travel plans, you should pay the nonimmigrant visa application fee, fill out the DS-160 nonimmigrant visa application form at ceac.state.gov/genniv/, and schedule a visa appointment.
 If your travel is imminent, you may request an expedited visa appointment.
-Please include in your request the date and purpose of your travel, as well as a copy of the U.S. Customs and Border Protection message you received regarding your ESTA status.
+Please include in your request the date and purpose of your travel, as well as a copy of any U.S. Customs and Border Protection message you may have received regarding your ESTA status.